rickydebojeet/rickydebojeet/README.md

 - 🔭 I’m currently working on nothing.
 - 🌱 I’m currently learning how to code.
 - 👯 I’m looking to collaborate on interesting projects.
-- 🤔 I’m looking for help with everything.
 - 💬 Ask me about nothing.
 - 😄 Pronouns: He/him.
 - ⚡ Fun fact: I am sleeping.